-Leading manufacturers like Johnson & Johnson, BD, Baxter, Edwards Lifesciences, Abbott Laboratories, ResMed, Medtronic, and others participate as application reviewers, mentors, judges, or sponsors
+Leading manufacturers like Johnson & Johnson, BD, Baxter, Amgen, BTG, Olympus, and many others participate as application reviewers, mentors, and judges

-In 2017, MedTech Innovator will be at the Medtech Strategist Innovation Summit in Dublin, Ireland; the Wilson Sonsini Medical Device Conference in San Francisco, CA; and AdvaMed 2017 in San Jose, CA
+In 2018, MedTech Innovator will hold competitions at the Medtech Strategist Innovation Summit in Dublin, Ireland; the Wilson Sonsini Medical Device Conference in San Francisco, CA; and The MedTech Conference in Philadelphia, PA

 Providers like UCLA Health, Mayo Clinic, and Providence participate as application reviewers and judges and give critical feedback on topics like healthcare economics, customer requirements, integration issues, and more